Best Friends Traveled to Astroworld to Celebrate a Birthday. Neither Made It Home.

 “I can’t imagine dying that way,” he said through tears.

-When the family couldn’t get in touch with Franco at the end of the event on Friday, they started desperately calling police, who eventually confirmed their worst fears when they located Franco in the morgue.
+When the family couldn’t get in touch with Franco at the end of the event on Friday, they started desperately calling police.
+A hospital employee eventually used Franco’s phone to call his mother.
 Jake was still missing though, so the Patinos went around to the home of Ron Jurinek, who at that point had no idea what had happened.
 “He was in shock,” Patino recalled.
 A couple of hours later, Jake had been located.

 One of Patino’s sons put a call out on social media on Saturday to find the person seen in a grainy video trying to save Franco’s life.
 “I want to see who spent my brother final moments with [sic],” he wrote.
 He managed to get in touch with the person and thank him for giving Franco CPR.